 - We continue supporting the development of chess in Kazakhstan.
 During the reporting period, the Fund has made financial contributions to the Kazakhstan Chess Federation to support the preparation and holding of championships, tournaments, training camps and other events.
-Furthermore, a sponsorship agreement was signed by Freedom - The Fund has provided financial support to The International Collegiate Programming Contest (ICPC) aimed at the preparation and holding of the 2024 ICPC World Finals in Astana in 2024. - The Fund has provided sponsorship aimed at construction of a new educational building in SDU University in Almaty in 2024.
-The new university building will serve as a - hub for conducting research in the field of fintech innovations and other related areas, as well as for organizing thematic events, conferences, and seminars on various topics.
-The Fund has provided funding for the design and construction of a sports hall for persons with disabilities in Uralsk.
-The completion of the construction is scheduled for the end of 2024 - During the reporting period, a new campus of the IQanat school opened in Kazakhstan.
+Furthermore, a sponsorship agreement was signed by Freedom Finance Global PLC through the Fund for the development of chess among children in the city of Almaty. - The Fund has provided financial support to The International Collegiate Programming Contest (ICPC) aimed at the preparation and holding of the 2024 ICPC World Finals in Astana in 2024. - The Fund has provided sponsorship aimed at construction of a new educational building in SDU University in Almaty in 2024.
+The new university building will serve as a hub for conducting research in the field of fintech innovations and other related areas, as well as for organizing thematic events, conferences, and seminars on various topics. - The Fund has provided funding for the design and construction of a sports hall for persons with disabilities in Uralsk.
+The completion of the construction is scheduled for the end of 2024. - During the reporting period, a new campus of the IQanat school opened in Kazakhstan.
 The construction of the new campus was partially financed by the Fund, along with contributions of Mr. Turlov. - The Fund has provided financial support to the "Teach for Qazaqstan" initiative aimed at covering operational costs and holding educational events.